zingale/phy504/docs/source/cxx-unit-tests.rst

 <https://docs.github.com/en/actions>`_ that allow us to set up simple
 scripts that run on all pull requests.

-We'll look at how this can work -- this is a high level overview of the process that we will experiment with.
+We'll look at how this can work---this is a high level overview of the process that we will experiment with.
 Usually one of the main developers of a large project will have already implemented the testing.